saracarsanaro/genome-analysis/genome_annotation.md

 ### De Novo versus Expression Based Prediction
 Expression
 - align cDNA and protein to genomic sequences -> predict the coding region of gene
-- primary limitation: lock of cDNA or EST data in sample (genomic data) De Novo
+- primary limitation: lack of cDNA or EST data in sample (genomic data)

+De Novo
 - used when expression-based fails
 - primary limitation: false positives